CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

 one particular frame from the loaded trajectory.

 In the :ref:`External file <scene_objects.file_source>` panel, press the `Playback ratio` :guilabel:`Change...` button to open the
-`Configure Trajectory Playback` dialog.
+:ref:`Configure Trajectory Playback <scene_objects.file_source.configure_playback>` dialog.
 Switch to mode :guilabel:`Static frame` and select the simulation frame for which you would like to create a turntable animation.

 The timeline of OVITO no longer shows the original series of trajectory frames now - as if you had loaded a data file containing just single simulation snapshot.